molecule-labs/molecule/README.md

 }
 ```

-The `splitAt` parser splits each `ByteBuffer` that it receives at the position where the `IAC` command occurs or fails if the first byte of the received `ByteBuffer` matches the condition.
-Using the `telnetMsg` parser, we can now create a process type adapter that uses `ByteBuffer` as input and output streams:
+In case of Telnet, the binary stream carries either some binary data or a Telnet command that starts with the `IAC` byte.
+The `splitAt` parser splits each `ByteBuffer` that it receives at the position where the `IAC` command occurs or fails if the first byte of the received `ByteBuffer` matches `IAC`.
+Using the `telnetMsg` parser, we can now create a process type adapter that adapts process types that interract over string channels into process types that interract over raw byte buffer channels:

 ```scala
 abstract class TelnetLineAdapter[R: Message](ptype: ProcessType1x1[String, String, R]) extends ProcessType1x1[ByteBuffer, ByteBuffer, R] {